 Quantum physics, and the widely accepted and experimentally tested Heisenberg Uncertainty Principle implies that no 'vacuum' can be truly empty.
 At all times, innumerable quantised 'virtual particles' must be coming into existence and then disappearing.
-These particle must have a collective 'mass' - or equivalent energy.
+These particle must have a collective 'mass' - or, according to Einstein's relativity theory, an equivalent energy.
 Calculations regarding the Universe's 'vacuum energy' vary enormously.

-One (or both) of the calculations must be wrong - with an error margin of more than 120 orders of magnitude - making it one of the most spectacular mathematical disagreements in all of physics.
+One (or both) of the calculations must be wrong - with an error margin of more than 120 orders of magnitude - making it the most spectacular mathematical disagreement in all of physics.

-The lack of agreement has profound implications for theories of gravity, dark energy, dark matter, black holes etc etc.
+The lack of agreement has profound implications for theories of, , , the and black holes etc etc.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)